progrium/termshare/README.md

 # termshare

-Quick and easy terminal sharing.
+Quick and easy terminal sharing getting quick help or pair sysadmin'ing.

 Share interactive control with a copilot and/or a readonly view of your terminal with others.
 Copilots and viewers can use the client or a web-based terminal.